 I should mention that I’m adapting a recipe I found on the AllRecipes.com site.
 Why reinvent the wheel?
 Especially if it’s a good wheel.

 - 2 3/4 cups whole wheat pastry flour (affiliate link) plus extra on reserve

-- 1/2 cup milk (any type except coconut milk from a can – it's too thick)
+- 1/2 cup milk (any type except coconut milk - it's too thick)

-- Add about 1/8 cup whole wheat pastry flour to your tin from your reserve flour (not from the 2 3/4 cups for the crust)
+Add about 1/8 cup whole wheat pastry flour to your tin from your reserve flour (not from the 2 3/4 cups for the crust)

-- Shake your tin around until the flour completely coats the surface of the pie pan.
+Shake your tin around until the flour completely coats the surface of the pie pan.
 Then set it aside.